2020 is the number of perfect vision, and what better way to start the new decade than with a fresh perspective on your health goals?

 The amount of calories one consumes plays a significant role in determining overall body weight.

-Listening to your body is important, however, and just because half a donut and two cups of broccoli may have the same caloric content, the broccoli contains essential vitamins and nutrients to keep our body running longer.
+Listening to your body is important, however, and just because half a donut and two cups of broccoli may have the same caloric content, the broccoli contains essential vitamins and nutrients that will keep our body running longer.

 Skip the Sitting